graphql/express-graphql/README.md

   * **`pretty`**: If `true`, any JSON response will be pretty-printed.

-  * **`formatError`**: An optional function which will be used to format any errors produced by fulfilling a GraphQL operation.
-If no function is provided, GraphQL's default spec-compliant [`formatError`][] function will be used.

   * **`extensions`**: An optional function for adding additional metadata to the GraphQL response as a key-value object.
 The result will be added to `"extensions"` field in the resulting JSON.
 This is often a useful place to